verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

 .. note::

-	Once the elaboration is fully executed, Yosys generates a coarse-grained BLIF file that the Odin-II BLIF reader will read to create the netlist and perform partial technology mapping.
+	Once the elaboration is fully executed, Yosys generates a coarse-grained BLIF file that the Odin-II BLIF reader will read to create a netlist.
 This file is named ``coarsen_netlist.yosys.blif`` located in the current directory.

 .. code-block:: bash